Dartmouth-Data-Analytics-Core/Bioinformatics_workshop-2024/Day-2/02-Intro-to-NGS-data-analysis-II.md

 </p>

 Several genome annotation project websites will also host current and archived versions of the reference genome sequence.
 For common genomes, the hosted reference genomes (and their sequences) are identical and come from the same source/submitter.
-For example, the human genome reference sequences hosted on NCBI, UCSC, and Ensembl all use the sequence provided by the Genome Reference Consortium (GRC)](https://www.ncbi.nlm.nih.gov/grc) which provides genome assemblies for human, mouse, zebrafish and chicken.
+For example, the human genome reference sequences hosted on NCBI, UCSC, and Ensembl all use the sequence provided by the Genome Reference Consortium [(GRC)](https://www.ncbi.nlm.nih.gov/grc) which provides genome assemblies for human, mouse, zebrafish and chicken.

-Most reference genomes and genome annotations can be downloaded through ftp sites that allow you to download the FASTA files for that genomes using the UNIX command line.
-While there are several ways you can download files from the command line, one example is through using the `rsync` command.
+Most reference genomes and genome annotations can be downloaded through ftp sites that allow you to download the FASTA and GTF files using the command line.
+While there are several ways you can download files from the command line, we used `wget` in the software lesson, here is an example using the `rsync` command.
+Similar to `cp` the syntax of `rsync` is `rsync SOURCE DESTINATION`.

 *Do not run this command - this is only an example*
 ```bash